n123git/YWSaveEditor/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute it as long as you credit the original authors.
+You are free to use, modify, and distribute it as long as you credit the original authors (me :)).

 ---